 In December 2017, the Basel Committee published standards that it described as the finalization of the Basel III post-crisis regulatory reforms.
 Among other things, these standards revise the Basel Committee's standardized approach for credit risk (including recalibrating risk weights and introducing new capital requirements for certain "unconditionally cancellable commitments," such as unused credit card and home equity lines of credit) and provide a new standardized approach for operational risk capital.
-Under the Basel framework, these standards will generally be effective on January 1, 2023, with an aggregate output floor phasing in through January 1, 2028.
+The Basel framework contemplates that these standards generally will be effective on January 1, 2023, with an aggregate output floor phasing in through January 1, 2028.
+The federal bank regulators have not yet proposed rules implementing these standards.
 Under the current U.S. Capital Rules, operational risk capital requirements and a capital floor apply only to advanced approaches institutions, and not to the Company or the Bank.
 The impact of these standards on the Company and the Bank will depend on the manner in which they are implemented by the federal bank regulators.